pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/README.md

 ## Working With E-Commerce Framework

-Following aspects are short cuts into the documentation for starting working with the E-Commerce Framework:
+Following aspects are short cuts into the documentation for start working with the E-Commerce Framework:

 - [Architecture Overview](./01_Architecture_Overview.md)
 - [Installation and Configuration](./03_Installation.md)